 1. Deviation of ultimate claim settlement cost from expectations.
-The actual final cost of settling both claims outstanding as at 31 December 2022 and claims expected to arise from unexpired periods of risk is uncertain.
+The actual final cost of settling both claims outstanding as at 31 December 2023 and claims expected to arise from unexpired periods of risk is uncertain.
 There is a range of possible outcomes, and the eventual outcome will almost certainly differ from any particular estimate made.
 Technical provisions can only be estimates of future liabilities, and accordingly are subject to uncertainty.

-- 2. Rates, terms and conditions and IELRs.
+2. Rates, terms and conditions and IELRs.
 There is considerable uncertainty around the impact that the recent period of strong rate increases will have on IELRs, particularly in light of industry concerns around social inflation, recent increases in base inflation, materials and supply chain issues, and changes in policy terms and conditions.
-The significant reliance on IELRs in the estimation of the liabilities for earned exposure in the current year, and unearned and un-incepted exposures included in the technical provisions further increases the uncertainty of these estimates. - 3.
-The allocation of renewals from other Sompo International entities to the Company creates some uncertainty.
-The ancestry of the policies renewed into the Company might not be applicable directly to future potential experience (for example, the policies might have been substantially re-underwritten in terms of rate strength, coverages and terms and conditions). - 4.
-Reliance on benchmarks.
+The significant reliance on IELRs in the estimation of the liabilities for earned exposure in the current year, and unearned and un-incepted exposures included in the technical provisions further increases the uncertainty of these estimates.

+3. Reliance on benchmarks.
 As the Company continues to build out its insurance operations, new classes of business have been added to the Company's portfolio, including European business transferring from Sompo International's UK company platform.
-The historical performance of the UK portfolio is often used as a benchmark for projecting SIIE's claims development but the differences in the underlying portfolios results in some additional uncertainty. - 5.
-COVID-19.
+The historical performance of the UK portfolio is often used as a benchmark for projecting SIIE's claims development but the differences in the underlying portfolios results in some additional uncertainty.

+4. COVID-19.
 There is uncertainty over the longer-term impact of Covid-19, particularly related to the impact of lockdowns and court shutdowns/slowdowns on claim settlement patterns.
-In response, we have been cautious about reflecting favourable signals within the booked reserves on potentially impacted classes.. - 6.
-New classes of business.
+In response, we have been cautious about reflecting favourable signals within the booked reserves on potentially impacted classes.

+5. New classes of business.
 The Company has been growing rapidly over the last few years, particularly the professional lines classes and the AgriSompo book of business.
 Growth and the addition of new classes of business generally come with increased uncertainty around actuarial assumptions and underwriting performance.
-These risks are mitigated by significant purchases of reinsurance, the extensive industry expertise of the underwriting teams for these new classes and growth areas, benchmarking of assumptions where appropriate, and regular performance monitoring via quarterly best estimate reserve analyses. - 7.
-Current accident year.
+These risks are mitigated by significant purchases of reinsurance, the extensive industry expertise of the underwriting teams for these new classes and growth areas, benchmarking of assumptions where appropriate, and regular performance monitoring via quarterly best estimate reserve analyses.

+6. Current accident year.
 For most classes, particularly long-tailed classes, the current accident year selected ultimate loss ratio is based on plan or pricing loss ratios, which adds an element of subjectivity and uncertainty to our ultimate loss selections.
-Early indications show more recent accident year loss ratios are trending below historical experience, which provides some comfort around the robustness of the plan loss ratios on these more recent years. - 8.
-Professional Lines.
-The book contains a significant amount of professional liability business, where ultimate results can be highly sensitive to adverse trends, such as a worsening legal climate regarding security class actions and litigation impacting financial institutions.
-The Professional Lines book is exposed to specific risks including cladding and opioid exposures.
-The claims team analyses cladding exposure on a quarterly basis and shares the results of this analysis with the Reserving team.
-The claims team has assessed the exposure to opioids is minimal.
-The ceded reinsurance program, along with the experience and strong track record of the underwriting team, helps to somewhat mitigate the exposure for this book of business to these systemic issues.
+Early indications show more recent accident year loss ratios are trending below historical experience, which provides some comfort around the robustness of the plan loss ratios on these more recent years.

+7. Professional Lines.
+The book contains a significant amount of professional liability business, where ultimate results can be sensitive to adverse trends, such as a worsening legal climate regarding security class actions and litigation impacting financial institutions.